cjhnbls/pipelinedb-doc-cn/aggregates.rst

 	SELECT rank(42) WITHIN GROUP (ORDER BY value::float8) FROM some_stream;

-This :code:`CONTINUOUS VIEW` will continuously update the rank of :code:`42` given all of the events it has read.
+This continuous view will continuously update the rank of :code:`42` given all of the events it has read.

 **rank ( arguments )**